Il Tempo (horse)

-Il Tempo was a champion New Zealand thoroughbred racehorse, by Time and Again out of Timing.
-He is probably New Zealand's greatest ever stayer, having won the Auckland Cup two times, and also the Wellington Cup once.
-The Wellington Cup was over 2 miles and he won it in a world-record time of 3:16.2, a record which still stands today.
+Il Tempo was a champion New Zealand thoroughbred racehorse, sired by Time and Again out of Timing.
+He is widely regarded as New Zealand's greatest ever stayer, having won the Auckland Cup two times, and also the Wellington Cup once.
+The Wellington Cup ran over 2 miles and he won it in a world-record time of 3:16.2, a record which still stands today.

 Il Tempo also won the Chalmers Handicap over two miles, plus being placed over the two-mile distance several times.
 He was trained by Mr Bruce Priscott, a butcher by trade.
 Normally he was ridden by jockey Noel D Riordan.

 He had a fantastic fresh up record.
 Il Tempo also won a weight for age over one and a half miles.
 Normally a powerful finishing back runner, in a very small field he eventually took up the running and then was passed by the whole field and then came again to mow them down.

 Il Tempo was top-weight and hot pre-post favorite for the 1970 Melbourne Cup, but did not race.
 In his preparation for the cup, he broke down after running a 1 min.
 39.0 sec. mile in a training gallop.
 He never raced again.